mpenet/casyn/README.md

 (defschema test-schema
   :row :utf-8
   :columns {:default [:keyword :utf-8]
+            ;; :keyword type will be the default decoder for the column name ;; and :utf-8 will be the decoder type of the column value

-            ;; when a column with the age name is encountered it will ;; overwride the defaults for decoding, the name the column is the ;; key and the value its type.
-In this example the key is a keyword, ;; but this depends on the column :default you set ;; earlier, it could be of any type :exceptions {:age :long
+            ;; When a column with the age name is encountered it will ;; overwride the defaults for decoding, the name the column is the ;; key and the value its type.
+In this example the key is a keyword, ;; but this depends on the column :default you set ;; earlier, it could be of any type.
+            :exceptions {:age :long
                          :created :date
                          :code :clj}})